sapnamehta504/to-do-list/README.md

 # to-do-list
 To Do List is a single page web app that lets users manage a simple list of tasks.
-Users can add and remove task from the list.
+Users can add and remove task from the list.<br>
 Visit site https://sapnamehta504.github.io/to-do-list/